Home > Analyses > Real Estate > Realty Income Corporation

 Financial Ratios

-The following table presents key financial ratios for Realty Income Corporation (ticker: O) over the fiscal years 2020 to 2024, reflecting profitability, valuation, liquidity, leverage, and efficiency metrics:
+The table below summarizes key financial ratios for Realty Income Corporation (ticker: O) from 2021 to 2025, providing insight into profitability, valuation, liquidity, leverage, and efficiency:

 |---|---|---|---|---|---|